ahmednafies/tracking_app/README.md

 This tool is for tracking shipments between companies.

 ## Tasks
-- Please create REST API functionality to maintain a list of shipments (fields are freetext fields, up to your choice).
+- Create REST API functionality to maintain a list of shipments.
 - Required functionality: list, retrieve, create, update.
 - Python language with utilization of Django REST framework.
-- No forms should be used
-- Include tests (pytest, or phpunit, or etc).
+- Include tests.
-- Code must be provided in a zip file.

 ### Setup